Eudinson/Eudinson/README.md

 ## Hi I'm Eudin,

-### What I do:
-- Currently working as an IT Consultant/Fulll Stack Web Application Developer at SSY.
+- Currently working as an **IT Consultant/Fulll Stack Web Application Developer** at SSY for a **Vessel Management System** project.
+- Worked at F3 Offshore as **IT Consultant/Fulll Stack Web Application Developer**.
+- Worked at Mittal Contracting as an **IT Support**.

 ### Stack:
 - ReactJs